arthiee4/RiotSwitcher/README.md

    - Open **Project > Export**.
    - Add a **Windows Desktop** preset (or others if needed).
    - Click **Export Project** to generate the executable.
+   - Copy and paste the **Data** folder into the same directory as the exe.

 > The build process is lightweight, requiring no additional compilation steps or complex configuration.